technojam/Portfolio-Generator/README.md

 ## How To Use 🔧

-From your command line, clone and run developerFolio:
+From your command line, clone and run portfolio_generator:

 ```bash
 # Clone this repository